 -Walk defensively.
 Don’t assume that motorists know that by law, pedestrians have the right-of-way.
 Many of them don’t.

-If you’ve been injured in a pedestrian accident, contact Peter Thompson & Associates for a free and confidential consultation to discuss your rights.
+If you’ve been injured in a pedestrian accident, contact Peter Thompson & Associates for a confidential consultation to discuss your rights.
 Call 1-800-804-2004.

 Pedestrian deaths are on the rise again.
 But why?, by Brad Plumer, The Washington Post